 Installation ↑ Back to top

-Stationery is a Storefront child theme, so you first need to install and set up Storefront and then Stationery.
+Stationery is a Storefront child theme, so you first need to install and set up Storefront and then the Stationery theme.

 - Download Stationery from your Woo account at My Downloads.